-Since the first test flight on a commercial aircraft in 2008 and the approval of sustainable aviation fuel for use in aircraft operations in 2011:
+The first test flight of sustainable aviation fuel (SAF) on a commercial aircraft took place in 2008 and SAF was approved for use in aircraft operations in 2011.
+There has been considerable progress since then:

-Sustainable aviation fuel is a safe replacement for conventional (fossil-based) jet fuel.
+SAF is a safe replacement for conventional (fossil-based) jet fuel.
 It is almost chemically identical but is generated from feedstocks that absorb CO2 and provide a net reduction in CO2 emissions when compared to fossil fuels.

 Research is also underway into fuels that could even have a negative emissions lifecycle, meaning that they absorb more CO2 than they emit.